Luligu/matterbridge-shelly/README.md

 ### failsafeCount

 Enable the failsafe count of the devices registered.
 If the plugin registers less devices then the configured number, the plugin will go in error mode.
-This is to avoid to loose the controller configuration in case of network issues (default 0 = disabled).
+This is to avoid to lose the controller configuration in case of network issues (default 0 = disabled).

 ### postfix